-The 10th scholarship is in honor of Norman Bugge and awarded to a student attending Hanover Building and Trade School.
+The 10th scholarship is in memory of Norman Bugge and awarded to a student attending Hanover Center for Trades and Technology.
 Norm worked for the telephone company that is now known as Verizon.
 In his spare time as a volunteer he was instrumental in getting the Faire’s stage built and the electrical panel wired among many other things.

 All scholarship recipients are selected by the individual schools.
 If you are interested in pursuing one of these scholarships, please contact your school’s main office or guidance counselor for more information.

 How is the Funding Dispersed?